Poisson-Nernst-Planck charging dynamics of an electric double layer capacitor: symmetric and asymmetric binary electrolytes: FULLY SYMMETRIC CASE: , Fully symmetric case: q+ = q-, D+ = D-

 \end{widetext} with

 where $I_{(z_1,\,z_2)}(z')$ is the gate function, equal to 1 if $z'\in (z_1,z_2)$ and to $0$ otherwise.
 In \Eqref{eq:parabolicsigma0}, the inner integral represents the electric field in $z$ due to the ions between $-L$ and $z$.
 The first term in parenthesis represents positive ions that have adhered to the wall in $z=-L$ at time $t$; we make the drastic choice of a $\delta$-function distribution, but this is not crucial, as long as ions stay confined within a length $\ll L$.
 The second term in parenthesis is the charge density at point $z'$ in the rest of the solution, whose functional shape \Eqref{eq:hoft} is determined by the following observation.
-For $t<t^*/2$, the nonzero charge density is due to negative ions leaving the region $(-L,0)$ at velocity $\nu$ from left to right, while the concentration of positive ions stays constant in this half of the capacitor (though not at $-L$); for $t>t^*/2$ all negative ions have left the region and the last positive ions approach the left wall with velocity $\nu$ from right to left.
-Developing \Eqref{eq:parabolicsigma0} for $0<t<t^*$ gives, in dimensionless units,
+For $t<t^*/2$, the nonzero charge density is due to negative ions leaving the region $(-L,0)$ at velocity $\nu$ from left to right, while the concentration of positive ions stays constant in this half of the capacitor (though not at $-L$); for $t>t^*/2$ all negative ions have left the region and the last positive ions approach the negative electrode with velocity $\nu$ from right to left.
+Solving \Eqref{eq:parabolicsigma0} for $0<t<t^*$ gives, in dimensionless units,

 The electrodes' charge when the double layer formation is concluded ($t=t^*$) is then $|\sigma(t^*)|=v+\epsilon^{-2}$.
 This is of straightforward interpretation, since, in our units of surface charge density, $2n_0 L$ reads $\epsilon^{-2}$: the surface charge developed by the electrodes to maintain a field $v$ across the EDLC is indeed $v+\epsilon^{-2}$, because exactly $\epsilon^{-2}$ of its charge is screened by the counterions stuck at the electrode.
 Agreement of \Eqref{eq:parabolicsigma} with numerical data is shown in Fig.~\ref{fig:NLunscreened}.
+This parabolic time-dependence of the surface charge density is also consistent with the linear current derived in Ref.~\cite{Beunis2008} for the fully symmetric case considered in this section.